 It makes perfect sense that Twin Falls lures a sizable crowd to its crown jewels.
 The waterfalls, which are part of Ho’olawa Valley, are fantastic.
 It’s free.
 It’s minutes away from Haiku, rendering an afternoon here less of a commitment than a drive to Hana (although, mind you, that is in our itinerary).
 And the hike to reach the falls—through the lush grounds of Wailele Farm—is heart-pounding pretty.
 Check out Hike Maui for guided trips to the private waterfalls at Twin Falls.

 Fronted by acres and acres of a former pineapple plantation, Peahi—whose apt translation means “wave” in Hawaiian (as in, to beckon)—began entrancing more than Hawaiians and kama’aina in the early 90s, when big wave surfers Dave Kalama and Laird Hamilton started surfing its enormous, unpredictable swells.

 And enormous they are: From December to May, waves that reach the 30-foot, cone-shaped ridge on Peahi’s seafloor turn into beautiful monstrosities that peak at 60-plus feet—and rev for up to 200 yards.
 Whether or not you happen to be visiting during this time, stop between mile markers 13 and 14 to see the raw and unshakable forces of the ocean.

 Maui’s marine life is incomparable.
 The clear, dazzling water banking our shores teem with a cornucopia of aquatic creatures, from Hawaiian Spinner Dolphins and manta rays to Hawaiian Green Sea Turtles and moray eels.
 What’s more, Humpback whales (aka 45 tons of magnificence) migrate from Alaska to Hawaii from November to May.
-One of the choicest ways to see them (and the rest of Maui’s ocean animals) is with Hawaii Ocean Rafting.
-Call (808) 661-7238.
+One of the choicest ways to see them (and the rest of Maui’s ocean animals) is with a Maui snorkel tour.

 You have 2 choices: take a big double-decker catamaran or smaller raft.
-Aboard speedy but safe boats, group tours max out at 16, meaning you and your crew are in for a special, private tour of Maui—and Lanai’s—gorgeous waters.
-Their half-day snorkeling excursion—complete at 5 hours—takes visitors Kihei Boat Ramp, Maalaea Harbor or Lahaina Harbor to two to three snorkeling outposts, where a guide will give you the goods on our tropical wonders while you splash in and out of the water.
+Aboard speedy but safe rafts, groups are very small, meaning you and your crew are in for a special, private tour of Maui’s gorgeous waters.
+Half-day snorkeling excursions—complete at approx. 5 hours—takes visitors Kihei Boat Ramp, Maalaea Harbor or Lahaina Harbor to two to three snorkeling outposts, where a guide will give you the goods on our tropical wonders while you splash in and out of the water.